-Thus, from the point of view of the BRPs, they should try to \textit{anti-coordinate} to the average behaviour: predict the total arbitrage performed by the other BRPs, and anti-align their own behaviour with the aggregated behaviour of the other BRPs (that is, refrain from getting involved in arbitrage if many others get involved, otherwise perform arbitrage).
-Therefore, The BRPs, our agents, have to learn the behaviour of the other agents, and adjust their own behaviour accordingly.
-This is not straightforward, as there is no 'best strategy' which is the same for all that they can follow to achieve this: If all agents would use the same strategy, all of them would come to the same decision, and the strategy would invalidate itself.
+Thus, from the point of view of the BRPs, they should try to \textit{anti-coordinate} to the average behaviour: estimate the total arbitrage performed by the other BRPs, and anti-align their own behaviour with the aggregated behaviour of the other BRPs (that is, refrain from getting involved in arbitrage if many others get involved, otherwise perform arbitrage).
+Therefore, the BRPs, our agents, have to learn the behaviour of the other agents, and adjust their own behaviour accordingly.
+This is not straightforward, as the 'best strategy' must not be the same for all: If all agents would use the same strategy, they would come to the same decision, and the strategy would invalidate itself.
 Anti-coordination thus requires the agents to reach some degree of heterogeneity in making their decisions.
-If they would manage to anti-coordinate perfectly, they always estimate the reserve price correctly, and there are no fluctuations around the average amount of arbitrage and no additional risk caused by fluctuations of their actions.
-However, they infer information on the behaviour of other agents only indirectly in hindsight, so fluctuations due to their decisions are unavoidable.
+In case they would manage to perfectly anti-coordinate and always estimate the reserve price correctly, there were no fluctuations around the average amount of arbitrage and no additional risk caused by fluctuations of their actions.
+However, since they infer information on the behaviour of other agents only indirectly in hindsight, fluctuations due to their decisions are unavoidable.
 They will be in the main focus of this paper.